balena-os/leviathan/documentation/config-reference.md

 Information on properties in `config.js`:

 - **`deviceType`** is the Device Under Test (DUT) attached to the testbot.
 Example: Raspberrypi3 64-bit device, the `deviceType` property needs to be `raspberrypi3-64`.
 - **`suite`** is the absolute path to the test suite directory that you want to execute.
-The path after `__dirname` in the config is a path relative to the workspace directory.
+As shown in the example above, `${__dirname}` expands to the absolute path of the `workspace` directory, so you can use it to specify a path relative to `workspace`.
 - **`networkWired`** and **`networkWireless`** properties are configuration for the Network Manager.
 This sets up the Access Point (AP) created by the testbot for the DUT to use while provisioning.
 - **`balenaApiKey`** is the balenaCloud API key used when running the cloud release suite.
-Ideally, you can add it as an environment variable and refere it with `process.env.BALENACLOUD_API_KEY`.
 - **`balenaApiUrl`** is the balenaCloud environment you are targetting for your test suite.
 Production is `'balena-cloud.com'` and staging is `'balena-staging.com'`.
-- **`organization`** is the balenaCloud organizations where test applications are created for the cloud suite.
+- **`organization`** is the balenaCloud organization where test applications are created for the cloud suite.
 - **`image`** is the absolute path to the balenaOS image that is flashed onto the Device Under Test (DUT).
-The image should be kept under the `workspace` directory.
-The path after `__dirname` in the config is a path relative to the workspace directory.
+As shown in the example above, `${__dirname}` expands to the absolute path of the `workspace` directory, so you can use it to specify a path relative to `workspace`.

 Make sure to rename the image to balena.img.
 If you provide `balena.img` as your balenaOS image, then Leviathan will compress it for you in `gz` format on runtime.
 We recommend compressing beforehand, as it saves time.
-For any reason if your tests download an image already and you don't want to upload an image, then set the image property to false.
-For example, in the e2e test suite, if you don't upload an image and set the image property to false, then the test suite will download the image from balenaCloud.
+For any reason if your tests download an image already and you don't want to upload an image, then set the `image` property to `false` in config.js

+For example, in the e2e test suite, if you don't upload an image and set `image: false`, then the test suite will download the image from balenaCloud.
+This is test specific, not a leviathan feature.

 - **`downloadVersion`**: If you intend to download a balenaOS version for your tests, then you can use the property to specify the balenaOS version semver.
 The `fetchOS` helper will use this property to find and download the balenaOS image.
 - **`workers`** is the property where we specify precisely where the test suites will be executed on and what type of workers are going to be used.
-You can specify this in multiple ways as per the requirement:
+You can specify this in multiple ways as per your requirements:

-### Different `workers` configurations available
+## Different `workers` configurations available

-1. **Using <UUID>.local** - The last line in the `config.json` above assumes you are on the same network with the testbot worker.
-Note: that on some Linux distributions, the container will not be able to resolve `.local` addresses.
+1. **<UUID>.local** - The last line in the `config.json` above assumes you are on the same network with the testbot worker.
+Note that on some Linux distributions, the container will not be able to resolve `.local` addresses.
 If you face this problem until we find a proper solution, you can replace this address with your device's local IP (copy it from the device summary page on balenaCloud).

 ```js
 workers: ['http://<short UUID of your testbot in balenaCloud>.local'],
 ```

-2. **Using public device URLs** - If the testbot is not on the same network as you, please enable the public URL in balenaCloud and use that in the `workers` array.
-If multiple URLs are provided, then each url in the array will be running the same test suite listed in the `config.js`.
+1. **Public device URLs** - If the testbot is not on the same network as you, please enable the public URL in balenaCloud and use that in the `workers` array.
+If multiple URLs are provided, then each URL in the array will run the same test suite listed in the `config.js`.

 ```js
 workers: ['Public URL of your testbot'],